adlnet-archive/HPIT-python-client/README.md

-message_id                      | The ID generated to track the message. message.sender_entity_id        | Your Entity ID. message.receiver_entity_id      | The Plugin's Entity ID that is responding to your message. message.time_created            | The time HPIT first recieved your message. message.time_received           | The time HPIT queued the message for the plugin to consume. message.time_responded          | The time HPIT recieved a response from the plugin. message.time_response_received  | The time HPIT sent the response back to your tutor. message.payload                 | What you originally sent to HPIT. message.message_name            | What you named the message. response                        | A dictionary of values the Plugin responded to the message with.
+message_id                      | The ID generated to track the message. message.sender_entity_id        | Your Entity ID. message.receiver_entity_id      | The Plugin's Entity ID that is responding to your message. message.time_created            | The time HPIT first received your message. message.time_received           | The time HPIT queued the message for the plugin to consume. message.time_responded          | The time HPIT received a response from the plugin. message.time_response_received  | The time HPIT sent the response back to your tutor. message.payload                 | What you originally sent to HPIT. message.message_name            | What you named the message. response                        | A dictionary of values the Plugin responded to the message with.

-Since multiply plugins may respond to the same message that you sent out, you may wish to check the contents of the response payload, as well as the message.reciever_entity_id to help filter the responses you actually want to handle.
+Since multiple plugins may respond to the same message that you sent out, you may wish to check the contents of the response payload, as well as the message.receiver_entity_id to help filter the responses you actually want to handle.
 You can specify different callbacks for the same message, as well as a "global" callback for one message.
 For example both: